 Supply Chain and Logistics

-NovaLink keeps costs low while manufacturing high quality products: It doesn’t matter if you are a startup or a large multinational company, NovaLink’s infrastructure allows our customers to explore full service manufacturing in Mexicoand decide if it is a fit for their company without significant risk.
+NovaLink keeps costs low while manufacturing high quality products: It doesn’t matter if you are a startup or a large multinational company, NovaLink’s infrastructure allows our customers to explore made in Mexico manufacturing and decide if it is a fit for their company without significant risk.

 NovaLink is competitive in full service manufacturing a wide array of products.
 Whether it is a product that requires precision and high tolerance, or a product that has been commoditized, NovaLink operates at an advantage.
 NovaLink currently provides full service manufacturing for everything from aircraft seating, activewear, fire extinguishers, wire harnesses, patio furniture and water meters and other products.